incantio-sync/.github/profile/README.md

 Incantio — Company Description

-Incantio is an independent, artist-first sync licensing platform that connects musicians and composers directly with visual content creators — filmmakers, video editors, game developers, advertisers, and more.
+Incantio is an independent, artist-first sync licensing platform that connects musicians and composers directly with content creators — filmmakers, video editors, game developers, advertisers, and more.
 Their mission is to democratize music licensing: giving creators more access to quality music, and giving artists control over their work.
 Incantio